 To do this, click the Settings tab and select “Shipping”.
 You can even opt for a third-party delivery company like FedEx if you wish to select a personalized option.
 If you have custom packaging for your items, you can enter the specifications for them on this page too.

-Expert Opinion: Shopify allows users to set up free shipping for your store.
+Expert Opinion: Shopify allows users to set up free shipping for their store.

 8. Configure Taxes